hharryyf/cptraining2021/README.md

 with BFS cycle detection!!
 After that, we must realize that the order a[1]..a[p] is not matter, which means only concentration -1000 to 1000 is necessary. https://codeforces.com/problemset/problem/788/C

+12. Nezzar and Board (diff=1800, ad-hoc, constructive algorithm) The problem is quite easy but interesting.
+Consider given 2 numbers x and y then the resulting sequence formed by all numbers that has difference k times (y - x) with x.
+Then, if we generalize this to N numbers if would be a sequence has difference of gcd(a[i] - a[i-1]) from a[0]. https://codeforces.com/problemset/problem/1477/A